-And even as ships have gotten bigger, and crew have become more spread out (with different positions being housed, in some cases, in various parts of ships), the basic positives and negatives of onboard romance have stayed the same.
+And even as ships have gotten bigger, and crew have become more spread out (with different positions being housed, in some cases, in various parts of ships), the basic positives and negatives of cruise ship romance have stayed the same.

 The Real Scoop

-Once you've become, er, fond of someone, gaining their attention is easy since most work regular shifts, eat together in the crew mess, celebrate together at parties and enjoy the gossip.
-Each ship literally is an island (and like island living, privacy is nearly impossible to achieve).
+Once you've become, er, fond of someone, gaining their attention is easy since most work regular shifts, eat together in the cruise ship's mess, celebrate together at crew parties and enjoy the gossip.
+Each ship literally is an island -- and like island living, privacy is nearly impossible to achieve.
 It isn't like you can meet up with a new crush at a bar at home (with no one knowing) or for dinner.
 In fact, candlelit dinners and movies away from "home" onboard are almost un-gettable luxuries.
-That's why time together is pretty much spent in respective cabins -- or in front of co-workers.
+That's why time together is pretty much spent in respective cabins -- or in front of coworkers.

 Other Potential Pitfalls

-What's oft amusing is that an onboard relationship is like pushing fast-forward on a remote control.
-Though time passes quickly, not for a second is time wasted.
-On land, relationships are considered normal with slow development; on the ship, it is accelerated.
+What's often amusing is that an onboard relationship is like pushing fast-forward on a remote control.
+Though time passes quickly, not even a second is wasted.
+On land, relationships develop slowly; on the ship, they are accelerated.
 If you are not compatible, you promptly move on.
-For some who have never been lavished with such attention, it can all be somewhat overwhelming.
+For some who have never been lavished with such attention, it can be somewhat overwhelming.
 It takes willpower and strength to hew to your priorities.

 One interesting byproduct of today's international crew is living among people from other cultures.
 That definitely leads to some uncharted territories when it comes to having relationships.
-With a mix, literally, of 50-plus nationalities, traditions, cultures and differences there's both a positive and a negative affect.
+With a mix, literally, of 50-plus nationalities, traditions, cultures and differences, there's both a positive and a negative effect.

-The positive is having a respectful appreciation in learning the ways of others, building friendships.
+The positive is a respectful appreciation in learning the ways of others and building friendships.
 The negative is trying to blend two cultures.
-The Indonesian Muslim and the Filipina Christian who had spent four-and-a-half years together, secure in the tolerance and the support of the crew, ran into a glitch when the parents were at last told.
-Each then wanted the other to convert but nobody could, neither did, and they broke up.
+The Indonesian Muslim and the Filipina Christian who had spent four-and-a-half years together, secure in the tolerance and the support of the crew, ran into a glitch when they finally told their parents about their relationship.
+Each then wanted the other to convert but neither could and they broke up.
 I remember an Orthodox Greek man who fell in love with an Irish Catholic girl.
-Again, they were beloved and supported by co-workers.
+Again, they were beloved and supported by coworkers.
 But on shore, each yielded to their own upbringings.
 He married an Orthodox Greek woman; she was wed to an Irish Catholic man.
-They have, however, enjoyed a tryst each of the past 22 years.
+Yet they still managed to enjoy a tryst every year for decades.
 Neither was able to say goodbye to the other.

 How Do Cruise Lines React to Onboard Romance?

-These are not permitted at all but of course romance ignites between passengers and crewmembers from time to time.
+Despite what you saw on "The Love Boat," passenger-crew romances are not permitted, with passengers banned from entering crew areas of the ship.
+Of course, romance still ignites between passengers and crew members from time to time.
 My favorite story is the couple who met up on their ship's helipad one night for a bit of pleasure without noticing they were spotlighted from the bridge.
-This story actually has a happy ending; they're married today and have three kids (the first a result of the unforgettable night).
+This story actually has a happy ending; they're married today and have three kids -- the first a result of that unforgettable night.

-Less positive stories of passengers who've taken up with crewmembers (and vice versa) have ended with the crewmember being forced to pack his/her bags to be sent home immediately.
-Sometimes regret has popped up with one or the other claiming they were forced upon.
-For all concerned, this takes on very serious implications and different directions.
+Less positive stories of passengers who've taken up with crew members (and vice versa) have ended with the crew member being forced to pack his/her bags to be sent home immediately.

 And the best thing?
 Our traditions are intact and enhanced by the addition of the other culture we embraced.